Caiius/Lucid-VN-Old/README.md

-# Lucid - A JS Horror Visual Novel
+# Lucid - A JS Visual Novel Engine
-by Xuyumi
+by Isebyte

+## NOTE
+This project was built from scratch using vanilla JS and development has been put on hold.

 *"What do you mean the train is haunted???"*